Melky-Phoe/StateSmurf/DiagramSmurf/README.md

   ```

 ### Example
-- example use of creating state graph and changing states is in main.cpp
+- example use of creating state graph and changing states is in example/main.cpp